metablaster/WindowsFirewallRuleset/SUPPORT.md

 Depending on your situation and target platform you might also want to read [Legacy Support](Readme/LegacySupport.md)

-These 2 documents are bare minimum to get you started customizing this repository.
+These two documents are bare minimum to get you started customizing this repository.

 [Table of Contents](#table-of-contents)